-- To get a tasty sambar like the one in restaurants, use a tsp of ghee while you are frying onion for sambar.
+- To get a tasty sambar like the one in restaurants, use a teaspoon of ghee while you are frying onion for sambar.

 - Use small onion the best for sambar.

-- Adding a 1/2 tsp of jaggery enhances the taste.
+- Adding a ½ teaspoon of jaggery enhances the taste.

 - Add few torn curry leaves after you switch off the stove and close with the lid.

 - Asafoetida is also an important ingredient for flavourful sambar.